dotenv-org/dotenv-vscode/README.md

 ### Auto-cloaking

 It just works.
-Open your .env files in VSCode, and they will now be auto-cloaked.
-Click the 'Toggle auto-cloaking' link at the top of your .env file to toggle it off.
+Open your `.env` files in VSCode, and they will be auto-cloaked.
+Click the 'Toggle auto-cloaking' link at the top of your `.env` file to toggle it off.

 <img src="https://res.cloudinary.com/dotenv-org/image/upload/v1664140588/toggle_itemcq.gif">